funwae/mazlo2/DEPLOY_TO_VERCEL.md

 2. Check function logs in Vercel dashboard
 3. Check browser console for client-side errors
 4. Verify all environment variables are set correctly
-5. Make sure Convex is deployed: `npx convex deploy --prod`
-6. Make sure Supabase project is active
+5. Make sure Supabase project is active

 ---

 ## Summary

 You've now:
-- ✅ Set up Convex backend
 - ✅ Set up Supabase for auth and storage
 - ✅ Deployed to Vercel
 - ✅ Configured all environment variables